dowens76/TExTHebrew/OTHebLex/readme.txt

 The vision of this project is to create a collaboratively produced modern replacement for Strongs' OT Greek Dictionary that can be distributed and translated freely.

 The files were prepared in the following manner:
-- The base for the source file was an XML file of Strong's lexicon from the CrossWire website (http://crosswire.org/~chrislit/osis/texts/strongs.tei.zip).
+- The base for the source file was an XML file of Strong's lexicon from the CrossWire website at http://www.crosswire.org/~chrislit/osis/texts/strongs.tei.zip.
 Strong's is in the public domain.
 - This file was converted to MDF standard format markers.
 It includes some custom markers.
 - Strong's numbers, lexemes, transliterations (with conversion to SBL transliteration begun), glosses, and links to other Strong's terms were retained.
 However, as much as possible the extraneous text of Strong's was trimmed down.
 - A Perl script was written to convert the mdf markers into TEI for import into the SWORD Library.